fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7a.md

 ### Parameterized route

-Let's examine the slightly modified version from the previous example.
-The complete code for the example can be found [here](https://github.com/fullstack-hy2020/misc/blob/master/router-app-v1.js).
+Let's examine a slightly modified version from the previous example.
+The complete code for the updated example can be found [here](https://github.com/fullstack-hy2020/misc/blob/master/router-app-v1.js).

 The application now contains five different views whose display is controlled by the router.
 In addition to the components from the previous example (<i>Home</i>, <i>Notes</i> and <i>Users</i>), we have <i>Login</i> representing the login view and <i>Note</i> representing the view of a single note.